Methodology

 Sources

-We source our national-level greenhouse gas emissions data from the ClimateWatch CAIT dataset (2019).
+We source national-level greenhouse gas emissions data from the ClimateWatch CAIT dataset (2019).

 Acknowledgements